bugzilla/bugzilla/docs/en/rst/using/tips.rst

 ========

-If you are changing the fields on a bug, only comment if either you have something pertinent to say, or Bugzilla requires it.
+If you are changing the fields on a bug, only comment if either you have something pertinent to say or Bugzilla requires it.
-Otherwise, you may spam people unnecessarily with bug mail.
+Otherwise, you may spam people unnecessarily with bugmail.
-To take an example: a user can set up their account to filter out messages where someone just adds themselves to the CC field of a bug (which happens a lot.)
+To take an example: a user can set up their account to filter out messages where someone just adds themselves to the CC field of a bug (which happens a lot).
 If you come along, add yourself to the CC field, and add a comment saying "Adding self to CC", then that person gets a pointless piece of mail they would otherwise have avoided.